microsoft/pxt-adafruit/docs/getting-started.md

 ### Show LEDs

-Use the blocks below to draw something.
+Draw something in the editor with this block.
 You can draw another smiley face, or try something else.

 ```shuffle
 basic.showLeds(`